heyitsnuel/reseller_sales_analysis/README.md

 ## Dataset

 The datasets are from this [spreadsheet](https://docs.google.com/spreadsheets/d/1aTaIHrw3rlyug-fJFYJjgWRYuaIJqDN6K_KNf0iHg1Q).
-You may refer to it when the tables have expired.
+You may refer to it when the BigQuery tables have expired.

 ## Database Connection